neptuo/com.neptuo/Neptuo.WebSite/App_Data/Blog/scriptmanager-and-registering-startup-script.md

 ## ScriptManager.RegisterStartupScript and behavior of the last argument addScriptTags

-This blog post is about registering startup script in the ASP.NET WebForms with `UpdatePanel`.
-The method `ScriptManager.RegisterStartupScript` takes 5 arguments, four of them are quite obvious.
+This post is about registering startup script in the ASP.NET WebForms inside `UpdatePanel`.
+The method we used `ScriptManager.RegisterStartupScript` takes 5 arguments, four of them are quite obvious.
 From the documentation:

 ```C#
 //   page: